tulz-app/frontroute/website/src/main/resources/doc/getting-started/first-routes.md

   ```scala
   path(segment("blog"))
   ```
-* `segment` (without parameters) is built-in path matcher with type `PathMatcher[String]`, which checks if the current `path` contains a single segment
-  (without checking its value), and extracts that segment as the output.
+* `segment` (without parameters) is a built-in path matcher of type `PathMatcher[String]`, which checks if the current `path` contains a single segment   (without checking its value), and extracts that segment as the output.

 Thus, `path("blog")` is a `Directive[Unit]`, and `path(segment)` is a `Directive[String]`.